-The above formulae are inadequate to describe the evolution of the surface albedo of snow cover with high vegetation.
-Observations suggest a dependence on forest type but, by and large, the albedo changes from a value around 0.3 just after a heavy snowfall to a value around 0.2 after a few days (see Betts and Ball, 1997 and the discussion in Viterbo and Betts, 1999).
+and the discussion in Viterbo and Betts, 1999).
 This change reflects the disappearance of intercepted snow, due to melt (for sufficiently warm temperatures) or wind drift (for cold temperatures).
 Ways of describing those two mechanisms would involve either a separate albedo variable for the snow in the presence of high vegetation, or the introduction of an interception reservoir for snow.
-In the absence of any of the two, a vegetation-type-dependent albedo adapted from Moody et al. (2007) is used (see Table 8.5).
-Moody et al. (2007) provide a five-year (2000-2004) climatological statistic of northern hemisphere broadband (0.-5.0 $\mu$ m) white-sky albedo for the 16 IGBP ecosystem classes when accompanied by the presence of snow on the ground.
+In the absence of any of the two, a vegetation-type-dependent albedo adapted from Moody et al. (2007) is used (see Table 8.6).
+Moody et al. (2007) provide a five-year (2000-2004) climatological statistic of northern hemisphere broadband (0.-5.0 μ m) white-sky albedo for the 16 IGBP ecosystem classes when accompanied by the presence of snow on the ground.